avocado-framework/avocado/docs/source/Plugins.rst

 ===============

-In order to keep the code base approachable, and allow for cleanly extending the test runner functionality, avocado has a plugin system.
+In order to keep the code base approachable, and allow for cleanly extending the test runner functionality, Avocado has a plugin system.
 In order to exemplify the concepts involved, let's use another old time favorite, the "Print hello world" theme.